nipreps/fmripost-aroma/docs/outputs.rst

     This didactic `discussion on NeuroStars.org
     <https://neurostars.org/t/fmrirep-outputs-very-high-number-of-acompcors-up-to-1000/5451>`__
-    where Patrick Sadil gets into details about PCA and how that base technique applies to CompCor in general and *fMRIPrep*'s implementation in particular.
+    where Patrick Sadil gets into details about PCA and how that base technique applies to CompCor in general and *fMRIPost-AROMA*'s implementation in particular.

 **Confounds estimated from the brain's outer edge**.
-Reusing the implementation of aCompCor, *fMRIPrep* generates regressors corresponding to the 24 first principal components extracted with PCA using the voxel time-series delineated by the brain's outer edge (*crown*) mask.
+Reusing the implementation of aCompCor, *fMRIPost-AROMA* generates regressors corresponding to the 24 first principal components extracted with PCA using the voxel time-series delineated by the brain's outer edge (*crown*) mask.
 The procedure essentially follows the initial proposal of the approach by Patriat et al.